square-computersetup/square-computersetup.github.io/_pages/alt-chrome.md

   nav: "nav-alt"
 ---

-Now that we have your DUO setup and your Password Reset, we are going to setup Google Chrome on your computer to use Block's *go/links.
+Now that we have your Okta set up and your password reset, we are going to setup Google Chrome on your computer.

-> go/ links are shortcuts to access various sites and tools in the Block ecosystem.
-For example, go/workday takes you to the Block Workday space.
-You’ll see these referenced throughout the onboarding guides and emails from Block.
-You can access go/ links from Chrome but only after successfully logging into your Block account as a profile in Chrome. go/ links are not compatible with other browsers.

-To use go/links on your computer we need to create a new profile within Chrome that is signed into your Block account.
+We need to create a new profile within Chrome that is signed into your Block account.

-So open Chrome and click on the __profile__ icon in the top right.
+Open Chrome and click on the __profile__ icon in the top right.

 {% include figure url="/assets/images/alt-chrome-01.png" image_path="/assets/images/alt-chrome-01.png" %}